ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 VTInStream, VTCell, VTPage, Console, and Upp/Core

 ## Examples
 As it is already noted above, one of the strengths of the Terminal package, and Ultimate++, is that you can do more with less with these tools.
-Currently 4 basic examples are provided with the package:
+Currently 5 basic examples are provided with the package:

 1 TerminalExample

 2 SshTerminalExample

-3 TerminalInABrowser
+3 TerminalInABrowserExample

 4 TerminalMultiplexingExample

+5 TerminalMultiplexingInAWebBrowserExample

 ### Terminal Example